 CSLB #1073586

-Koreatown HVAC Challenges
+Local HVAC Challenges in Koreatown

 Koreatown's multi-family building stock means most HVAC work occurs in occupied buildings with limited access windows, noise considerations, and shared infrastructure.
-I coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.
+We coordinate carefully with building managers to schedule work with minimum tenant disruption, obtain necessary HOA or building management approvals before starting work, and ensure all work meets both building code and building management requirements.

-My Diagnostic and Sizing Process
+Our Diagnostic and Replacement Process

-Repair vs. Replace: An Honest Look
+Repair vs. Replacement: The Honest Truth

-Costs and Incentives
+Costs and Rebates

 Common Mistakes to Avoid